-Ability to Construct and Operate the Technology: This alternative includes installing a cap over contaminated soil in the Selected Area and potentially at the APCs, constructing Site access controls (i.e., fence), and potential soil excavation/backfilling at the APCs, all of which are common technologies and readily implementable.
-There are construction challenges associated with the presence of wetlands and high-value wildlife habitats adjacent to the remediation areas and minimizing habitat and wetland destruction when incorporating stormwater controls for the Selected Area cap.
+Ability to Construct and Operate the Technology: This alternative includes installing a cap over contaminated soil in the Selected Area, the GSNWR Wilderness Area and potentially at the APCs, constructing Site access controls (i.e., fence), and potential soil excavation/backfilling at the APCs, all of which are common technologies and readily implementable.
+There are construction challenges associated with the presence of wetlands and high-value wildlife habitats adjacent to the remediation areas and minimizing habitat and wetland destruction when incorporating stormwater controls for the Selected Area and GSNWR Wilderness Area caps.
 Construction truck traffic along Britten Road and Green Village Road as well as truck movement on soft, swampy soils pose additional construction challenges.
 This alternative does not include a treatment technology and thus post-construction operation will be limited to maintenance and monitoring of the cap, vegetative cover, and fence.

 Reliability of the Technology: A cap is a reliable physical barrier that prevents direct exposure and mitigates residual risks.
 The reliability of a cap increases with appropriate maintenance and care.
 Excavation and consolidation and/or off-Site disposal is also a widely accepted and reliable technology for remediation of contaminated soil.
 Fencing and signage are widely used as a physical barrier to mitigate direct exposure.
 The reliability and effectiveness of fencing and signage increases with appropriate maintenance and care.